 You must have lived in Canada for three years (1,095 days) during the five years before you sign and submit your citizenship application

-It’s always safer to apply when you have more than 1,095 days of living in Canada in case there’s a problem with the calculation.
+It's always safer to apply when you have more than 1,095 days of living in Canada if there's a calculation problem.
 Having extra days would then work to your advantage.

-- how well you communicate when you talk to a citizenship official anytime during the process;
+- Checking how well you communicate when you talk to a citizenship official at any point within the process;

-- assessing your language level during a hearing with a citizenship official, if necessary.
+- Evaluating your language proficiency during a hearing with a citizenship official, if necessary.

-If you’re 18 to 54 years of age on the day you sign your application, you need to take the citizenship test.
-You’ll need to answer questions about the rights and responsibilities of Canadians and Canada’s history, geography, economy, government, law and symbols.
+Everyone 18 to 54 years of age on the day they sign their application will have to take the citizenship test.
+This test consists of questions about the rights and responsibilities of Canadians and Canada's history, geography, economy, government, law and symbols.

-- have unfulfilled conditions related to your permanent resident status, for example medical screening
+- Have unfulfilled conditions related to your permanent resident status.
+This for example, medical screening

-There are several factors that can work against you and the success of receiving Canadian citizenship.
-Applications will be denied to those applicants who:
+Several factors can work against you and the success of receiving Canadian citizenship.
+Applications will be denied if you:

 - Are not Canadian permanent residents;